Tax Strategy: Gifting Assets

 This dilemma arises due to the fact that upon death there is an income tax cost basis step up on all assets included in an estate.
 For example, if you have a $1 million gain in Apple stock and you die, the gain is erased to $0.
 What would have been sold yesterday at a tax cost of nearly $250 thousand ($1 million x 25%) can be sold after you die for a tax cost of $0.
 This makes it appealing to tempt estate tax fate and hold as much into your taxable estate as possible.
 The risk, of course, is fate not being on your side and ending up with more estate taxes than originally planned.

 This piece outlines areas of consideration for individuals who are considering a gifting strategy and determining what that strategy should look like.
-A financial adviser can be particularly helpful in providing advice around the best approach to a gifting strategy.
+A financial advisor can be particularly helpful in providing advice around the best approach to a gifting strategy.